-Self-Injurious Behavior (SIB) is repeated actions that cause physical injury to a person's own body.
+Self-Injurious Behavior (SIB) is an action that occurs on multiple occasions and causes physical injury to a person's own body.

 Some examples of SIB are:

-- · head banging,
+- head banging,

 - · punching or hitting oneself,

 - · hand/arm biting,

 - picking at skin or sores,

 - · compulsive water drinking,

 - · eating nonfood items, and

 - · excessive skin rubbing or scratching.